Rickshaw painting of Bangladesh: History

 I consider it "peoples' art".
 It is not necessary to force it into a unitary category as it combines folkloric, movie, political and commercial imagery and techniques.
 It serves the expression of heart's desires of the man in the street for women, power, wealth, as well as for religious devotion.
 Rickshaw art also serves prestige and economic functions for the people who make, use and enjoy it.

 Rickshaw art also reflects the economic globalization process, which is occurring all over the world today, for instance, those rickshaws with Osama bin Laden's pictures.
 Rickshaws are not only painted but also decorated with tassels, tinsel and colourful plastic.

 Rickshaw art covers the whole rickshaw decoration, from painted backboards and rear side panels to cut-outs appliquéd on to hoods, as well as brass vases replete with plastic or paper flowers.
 The painted rectangular metal board at the backside, between the two wheels, leaves a trail of passion that the Rickshaw artist puts in his creations.

 This living pop art in Bangladesh is primarily created by illiterate rickshaw artists.
 They learn their techniques by living with Ustat (masters) from boyhood.
 They do not have copyrights, and in most cases are not attributed by name on their art.
 In the back of rickshaws, however, there is generally a mark of the maker indicated by a bold steel pin, for example, "Fazlu Mistri".
 Today, rickshaw art and artists are in a 'struggle of existence'.
 Third and fourth generations are increasingly less interested in learning the art due to low incomes of two to three dollars a day as well as the lack of recognition.

 In 2023, UNESCO inscribed Dhaka's rickshaws and rickshaw paintings on its list of intangible cultural heritage.

+Notable artists

+The creation of rickshaw art relies on master craftsmen known as ustads, who pass down their techniques to apprentices through hands-on training.
+Early pioneers of the craft in the mid-20th century included figures such as R. K. Das, P. C. Das, D. C. Das, Alauddin, and Ali Noor, who established original styles in regional centers like Dhaka and Rajshahi.

+Among the prominent modern masters is Mohammad Hanif Pappu, a veteran painter whose career spans over five decades.
+Beginning his practice by hand-painting movie banners and cinema posters, Pappu transitioned into rickshaw panel painting, becoming widely recognized for his vivid pop-art depictions and efforts to preserve the tradition through initiatives such as "Pappu's Art School for All".

+Other notable contemporary artisans carrying forward this lineage include: